 Management considers adjusted funds flow to be an important measure of InPlay's ability to generate the funds necessary to finance capital expenditures.
-Adjusted funds flow is a GAAP measure and is disclosed in the notes to the Company's consolidated financial statements for the year ending December 31, 2021.
+Adjusted funds flow is a GAAP measure and is disclosed in the notes to the Company's financial statements for the three months ending March 31, 2022.
 All references to adjusted funds flow throughout this MD&A are calculated as funds flow adjusting for decommissioning expenditures and transaction and integration costs.
-This item is adjusted from funds flow as decommissioning expenditures are incurred on a discretionary and irregular basis and are primarily incurred on previous operating assets and transaction costs are non-recurring costs for the purposes of an acquisition, making the exclusion of these items relevant in Management's view to the reader in the evaluation of InPlay's operating performance.
+Decommissioning expenditures are adjusted from funds flow as they are incurred on a discretionary and irregular basis and are primarily incurred on previous operating assets.
+Transaction costs are non-recurring costs for the purposes of an acquisition, making the exclusion of these items relevant in Management's view to the reader in the evaluation of InPlay's operating performance.
 The Company also presents adjusted funds flow per share whereby per share amounts are calculated using weighted average shares outstanding consistent with the calculation of profit (loss) per common share.